Pre-Workout on Empty Stomach

 Is pre-workout more effective on an empty stomach?

-One study showed that caffeine took effect twice as fast when taken in a fasted vs. fed state.
-And the peak concentration was 16% higher with fasted caffeine intake3.
+One study showed that caffeine took effect twice as fast when taken in a fasted vs. fed state, and the peak concentration was 16% higher with fasted caffeine intake3.

 Pre-Workout on Empty Stomach Timing